Child Support Lawyer

 Child support is a court-ordered regular payment one parent must pay to the other.
-Both parents have the responsibility to provide financial support for their children whether or not they are married and even if they do not want to have a relationship with their children.
-Child support is one of the main legal issues in a divorce or if the parents were never married and paternity of the child is known.
+Both parents are responsible for providing financial support for their children whether or not they are married and even if they do not want to have a relationship with their children.
+Child support is one of the main legal issues in a divorce or if the parents were never married and the child’s paternity is known.

 Child Support Determinations

-Ohio law sets out particular guidelines that take into consideration a number of factors in awarding
+Ohio law sets out particular guidelines that take into consideration several factors in awarding

 support.
 They include:

 - Expenses for child’s health care, insurance, and daycare

 The parent who spends more time with the children (usually the custodial parent) tends to be the one to receive child support.
 This arrangement could change if there is a significant income discrepancy between the custodial and non-custodial parent.